openstack/openstack-manuals/doc/install-guide/source/launch-instance-networks-private.rst

 requires a :term:`floating IP address`.

-The ``demo`` or other unprivileged user can create this network because it only provides connectivity to instances within the ``demo`` project.
+The ``demo`` or other unprivileged user can create this network because it provides connectivity to instances within the ``demo`` project only.

 .. warning::